earthlab/edsc-summer-2020/course-lessons/python-fundamentals/python-fundamentals-variables.md

           str(string_var) + ".")
     if isinstance(string_var, str):
-        print("Variable string_var is a string, good job!") if string_var == "46.23":
+        print("Variable string_var is a string, good job!") if string_var == "NYC":
-            print("Variable string_var equals 46.23, good job!")
+            print("Variable string_var equals NYC, good job!")
         else:
-            print("Variable string_var exists and is a string, but has the wrong value.\n", "Make sure you assigned the value of string_var to be equivalant\n", "to the average annual rainfall in NYC, just as a string instead of a float.")
+            print("Variable string_var exists and is a string, but has the wrong value.\n", "Make sure you assigned the value of string_var to be \n", "a string of the word NYC.")
     else:
         print("Variable string_var exists, but is not a string.\n",
               "Make sure you assigned the value of string_var to be a value surrounded by quotes.")